GuilhermeDuarte-30/tesemestrado/README.md

 KcTime->duration of each development stage

-dfMilho->Time series of maize crop
+dfMILHO->Time series of maize crop

 Python version:
 3.9